openvinotoolkit/datumaro/docs/user_manual.md

 ### Add and remove data sources <a id="source-add"></a>

-A project can contain an arbitrary number of data sources.
-Each data source describes a dataset in a specific format.
+A project can contain an arbitrary number of Data Sources.
+Each Data Source describes a dataset in a specific format.
 A project acts as a manager for the data sources and allows to manipulate them separately or as a whole, in which case it combines dataset items from all the sources into one composite